Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

 In Fig.~\ref{fig:ps_halos}, we thus adopt this choice of a spherical shell bounded by $1<r/\rmn{kpc}<5$ and calculate kinetic and magnetic power spectra for different halo masses ($10^{10},~10^{11}$, and $10^{12}~\msun$ for our model with advective and anisotropic diffusive CR transport).
 The simulation of the $10^{12}~\msun$ halo is identical to that analysed in Fig.~\ref{fig:ps} except for the concentration parameter, which we increase from $c_{200}=7$ to 12 in order to study its effect on the magnetic power spectrum.
 The larger concentration parameter implies a deeper gravitational potential, which causes a larger adiabatic compression of $B_{\rmn{init}}$ and an increased level of turbulent power driven by gravitational collapse toward the central region.
 As a result, we observe faster growth of the magnetic power spectrum at early times for the larger halo concentration $c_{200}= 12$ (cf.~right-hand panels of Fig.~\ref{fig:ps} and Fig.~\ref{fig:ps_halos}).
-Note that we can only resolve dynamo growth on scales larger than our numerical Voronoi grid cells, which are much larger in comparison to the astrophysical magnetic resistive scale and grow therefore much slower in comparison to the astrophysical case.
-Employing the scaling properties of Kolmogorov turbulence, we expect a growth rate in the kinematic regime of the small-scale dynamo that is equal the eddy turnover rate at the dissipation scale: